idaholab/moose/tutorials/tutorial03_verification/doc/content/tutorial03_mms.md

 ### Temporal Convergence: Run

 The `mms` package can be used to perform the convergence study.
-In this case, both a first and second-order shape functions are considered.
+In this case, both first and second-order shape functions are considered.

 !listing tutorial03_verification/step04_mms/step04_study.py